 In the United States and elsewhere, sales of medical devices depend in significant part on the availability of coverage and reimbursement to providers and patients from third-party payers.
 Third-party payers include private insurance plans and governmental programs.
-As with other medical devices, reimbursement for our products can differ significantly from payer to payer, and our products are not universally covered by third-party payers continually review existing technologies for continued coverage and can, with limited notice, deny or reverse coverage for existing products.
+As with other medical devices, reimbursement for our products can differ significantly from payer to payer, and our products are not universally covered by third- party commercial payers.
+Further, third-party payers continually review existing technologies for continued coverage and can, with limited notice, deny or reverse coverage for existing products.